Cornel Lengyel

+Biography

 Cornel Adam (Lengyel) was born in Fairfield, Connecticut, in 1915.
 In 1920, his family moved to Budafok, Hungary.
 Cornel became fluent in Magyar.
 In 1922, his family moved to Cleveland, Ohio.
 In 1925, his family moved to Hollywood.

 In 1930, he won a $500 award for his prize essay on Les Miserables in an international competition.
 In 1933, his first book of poems Thirty Pieces was published.
 These early successes set the stage for a life of poetry and letters.
 He said, much later in life, “The most improbable, impractical thing I can think of is being a poet.
 Yet I am still writing poetry.
 It's like an adolescent vice.
 It persists through life.”

 In 1935, his first poetic drama The World's My Village won the Berkeley Playcrafters Production Prize and was later published in Poet Lore.
 From 1937, as playwright for the Federal Theatre, his Bridge-Builders was performed with chorus and symphony at the Veterans' Auditorium in San Francisco.
 In 1939 and 1940 he worked for the WPA on the History of Music in San Francisco series.

-During World War Two he served in several capacities: with the U. S. Office of Censorship, in the Uncommon Language Department, as chief examiner for a year; as shipwright in the Kaiser Shipyards, he helped build the world’s fastest constructed Liberty vessel, the Robert E. Peary.
+During World War Two he served in several capacities: with the U. S. Office of Censorship, in the Uncommon Language Department, as chief examiner for a year; as shipwright in the Kaiser Shipyards, he helped build the world's fastest constructed Liberty vessel, the Robert E. Peary.
 He was active as staff officer in the U. S. Merchant Marine.
 While overseas, he won the Maritime Poetry Award, first prize in an international contest; the late William Rose Benet read his verse over CBS.